Joshfishman97/Joshfishman97/README.md

 - 🔭 I’m currently working on The Breathecode API, Python, Django/DjangoRestFramework and learning more advanced uses for Postman!
 - 🌱 I’m currently learning Django Rest Framework and Django.
-- 👯 I’m looking to find employment doing what I love!
+- 👯 I’m looking to learn more about webscrapping
 - 🤔 I’m looking for a mentor!
 - 💬 Ask me about anything related to coding!
 - 📫 How to reach me: https://www.linkedin.com/in/josh-fishman-972054214/
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
-I am currently taking working for a great company as a junior Fullstack SWE and working on making a widget with react
+I am currently working for a great company as a Junior Fullstack SWE and reading the documentation on webscrapping with Selenium/Pylenium

 -->